expressjs/body-parser/README.md

 ### bodyParser.urlencoded(options)

 Returns middleware that only parses `urlencoded` bodies.
-This parser accepts only UTF-8 encoding of the body.
+This parser accepts only UTF-8 encoding of the body and supports automatic inflation of `gzip` and `deflate` encodings.

 The options are: